-After sufficient data collection, future projects under consideration by EBMUD may include additional phases of Bayside, irrigation with groundwater, and the use of groundwater to supplement flows into San Leandro Creek that astro Valley wward/ard
+After sufficient data collection, EBMUD future projects under consideration may include additional phases of Bayside, irrigation with groundwater, and the use of groundwater to supplement flows into San Leandro Creek.
+Potential future Hayward projects may include a well conversion study and a conjunctive use study.